-The assurance process involves an internal review procedure that includes segregated roles and sign off of individual table certificates by data originators, data compilers and owners.
+The assurance process involves an internal review procedure that includes segregated roles and sign off of individual table certificates by data originators, data compilers, owners and reviewers.
 This process is carried out to ensure compliance with Ofwat letter MD209 and a true and fair view of the performance of the company.